VOLUNTEER INFORMATION:

 THE RAVS EXPERIENCE

-Because of our case load, the limited time for each clinic and our policy of providing the best and most consistent care possible it is important that all volunteers are familiar with RAVS protocols before the start of a trip.
-In the case of experienced technicians, who may act as supervisors and teachers, it is also critical that a standardized ‘curriculum’ is presented.
-For this reason we ask that all volunteers spend the time to read the website and volunteer training materials and take a brief training evaluation before coming on a RAVS clinic.
+The RAVS website contains a fairly detailed discussion of what is expected of all volunteers and the protocols used in the field.
+If there is something you have questions about or disagree with, you are strongly encouraged to contact us ahead of your scheduled trip.
+Our equipment and supplies are dictated by the areas we serve and ease of transport therefore they may not reflect the options available at your own clinic.
+Because of our high case load, the limited time for each clinic and our policy of providing the best and most consistent care possible it is important that all volunteers are familiar with RAVS protocols before the start of a trip.
+For these reasons we ask that all volunteers spend the time to read the website and volunteer training materials and take a brief training evaluation before coming on a RAVS clinic.

 For volunteers who are motivated and prepared, the field clinic can provide an opportunity for significant responsibility.
-Many technicians find that their technical skills and judgment are challenged more in the field than in most other settings.
-There is no doubt that joining a RAVS field clinic can be extremely challenging.
-For the right person, living and working as part of a team of dedicated volunteers to provide care for the neediest of animals and their families can also be an amazing opportunity and a life-changing experience.
-The support and hard work of volunteer veterinary technicians and assistants is crucial to the success of RAVS’ field programs.
+Many technicians find that their technical skills and judgment are utilized more in the field than in most other settings.
+Although participating in a RAVS field clinic can be extremely challenging, this amazing opportunity can be a life-changing experience.
+The support and hard work of volunteer veterinary technicians and assistants is crucial to the success of our field programs.
 I hope you will consider joining us!